Kieran Carey

 Kieran Carey (24 April 1933 – 30 May 2007) was an Irish hurler who played as a left corner-back for the Tipperary senior team.

-Born in Garron Borris in Ossory, County Laois in 1933 a townsland on the outskirts of his native village of Knock in Co.
-Tipperary.
+Born in Garron Borris in Ossory, County Laois in 1933 a townland on the outskirts of his native village of Knock in County Tipperary.
 Kieran Carey first arrived on the inter-county scene at the age of twenty-five when he first linked up with the Tipperary senior team.
 He made his senior debut in the 1957–58 National League.
 Carey went on to play a key role for Tipperary as part of the so-called "Hell's Kitchen" full-back line, and won five All-Ireland medals, seven Munster medals and five National Hurling League medals.
 He was an All-Ireland runner-up on two occasions.

 As a member of the Munster inter-provincial team on a number of occasions, Carey won several Railway Cup medals as a non-playing substitute.
 At club level he was a one-time All-Ireland medallist with Roscrea.
 In addition to this he also won two Munster medals and four championship medals.
 Carey also won a championship medal with Kyle.

 Throughout his career Carey made 29 championship appearances.
 His retirement came following Tipperary's defeat by Kilkenny in the 1967 championship.

 In retirement from playing Carey became involved in team management and coaching, serving as a selector with the Tipperary senior team.